 4) cyclic.

-For the first structure (stochastic), environmental values xSh are generated using a Normal distribution with mean 0 and variance VxS.
+For the first structure (stochastic), environmental values xSh are generated using a Normal distribution with mean 0 and variance Var(xS).

-xSh~N(0,VxS)
+xSh~N(0,Var(xS))

 This means that environmental values will be totally stochastic and uncorrelated from one time point to the next.
 This simple situation is not the most realistic (i.e., it is hard to think of an environmental factor that is completely stochastically distributed in time).
 The other options are more complex but also more realistic.